saltzm/async_io_uring/README.md

 # About

 `AsyncIOUring` is an event loop that wraps the `IO_Uring` library with coroutines support.
-Support for all `IO_Uring` operations has been implemented (with one intentional exception\*).
+It supports all `IO_Uring` operations (with one intentional exception\*).
 It also supports adding timeouts to any operation and supports the ability to explicit cancel any operation.

 It is currently functionally complete, though there are a few `TODO`s marked in the source related to polishing the API.
 It's not used in production anywhere currently.

+See `src/async_io_uring.zig` for full API documentation.

 See the `examples` directory for an echo client and server that use the event loop.